samglish/First-responder-process/README.md

 - Prevent further access by users or malware.
 - Ensure volatile data is preserved if possible.

+### 4. Evidence Preservation
+- Avoid any action that could modify the original data.
+- Create forensic images using write blockers.
+- Use hash values (e.g., SHA-256) to verify integrity.

 ### 3. Documentation
 - Log **time, date, and actions** taken from the moment of arrival.
 - Record the physical setup, visible screen contents, cable connections, etc.